 We compete in the professional segment ("Pro Segment") of the U.S. residential new construction building products supply market.
 Suppliers in the Pro Segment primarily focus on serving professional customers such as homebuilders and remodeling contractors.
-The Pro Segment consists predominantly of small, privately owned suppliers including framing and shell construction contractors, local and regional materials distributors, single or multi-site lumberyards, and truss manufacturing and millwork operations.
+The Pro Segment consists predominantly of small, privately owned suppliers including framing and shell construction contractors, local and regional materials distributors, single or multi-site lumberyards, and t russ manufacturing and millwork operations.
 Because of the predominance of smaller privately owned companies and the overall size and diversity of the target customer market, the Pro Segment remains fragmented.
-There were only seven building product suppliers with manufacturing capabilities in the Pro Segment that generated more than \$500 million in sales according to ProSales magazine's 2011 ProSales 100 list.
+There were only eight building product suppliers with manufacturing capabilities in the Pro Segment that generated more than \$500 million in sales according to ProSales magazine's 2012 ProSales 100 list.
 On this list, we were the third largest building product supplier with manufacturing capabilities.

 Our industry is driven primarily by the residential new construction market, which is in turn dependent upon a number of factors, including demographic trends, interest rates, employment levels, supply and demand for housing stock, availability of credit, foreclosure rates, consumer confidence and the economy in general.
 The homebuilding industry experienced a significant downturn which began in 2006.
-During this downturn, many homebuilders significantly decreased their housing starts because of lower demand and a surplus of both existing and new home inventory.
+During this downturn, many homebuilders significantly decreased their housing starts because of lower de mand and a surplus of both existing and new home inventory.
 The weakness in the homebuilding industry resulted in a significant reduction in demand for our products and services.
-Beginning in late 2011, the industry began to stabilize and housing activity began to strengthen during the current year.
-According to the National Association of Homebuilders ("NAHB"), the single-family residential construction market was an estimated \$129.2 billion in 2012, which is 19% higher than 2011, though still down significantly from the historical high of \$413.2 billion in 2006.
+Beginning in late 2011, the industry began to stabilize and housing activity has strengthened over the past two years.
+According to the National Association of Homebuilders ("NAHB"), the single-family residential construction market was an estimated \$168.8 billion in 2013, which is 28% higher than 2012, though still down significantly from the historical high of \$413.2 billion in 2006.

 Beginning in 2007, the mortgage markets experienced substantial disruption due to increased defaults, primarily as a result of credit quality deterioration.
 This disruption resulted in a stricter regulatory environment and reduced availability of mortgages for potential homebuyers due to an illiquid credit market and more restrictive standards to qualify for mortgages.
 Mortgage financing and commercial credit for smaller homebuilders continue to be constrained, which is slowing a recovery in our industry.
-However, we believe there are several meaningful trends that indicate U.S. housing demand will likely recover to normalized levels in the long term.
+H owever, we believe there are several meaningful trends that indicate U.S. housing demand will likely recover to levels consistent with the historical average of the past fifty years in the long term.
 These trends include relatively low interest rates, the aging of housing stock, and population growth due to immigration and birthrate exceeding death rate.
-U.S. single-family housing starts increased 24.2% in 2012 compared to 2011, which is the largest year-over-year increase since the downturn began.
-The NAHB is predicting that U.S. single-family housing starts will increase to approximately 658,000 in 2013, which would represent a 23.1% increase from 2012 actual U.S. single-family housing starts.
+U.S. single-family housing starts increased 15.5% in 2013 compared to 2012.
+The NAHB is predicting that U.S. single-family housing starts will increase to approximately 821,800 in 2014, which would represent a 32.3% increase from 2013 actual NAHB U.S. single-family housing starts of 621,300.